Senator Cotton Knows A Thing or Two - July 18th, Hour 2

 This is exactly what they wanted to do to the American people.

-Your name comes up a lot when the when the discussion goes towards who would might potentially be presidential, you know, may have presidential ambitions or may one day consider running for president.
+Your name comes up a lot when the discussion goes towards who might potentially be presidential, you know, may have presidential ambitions or may one day consider running for president.

 Have you ever thought about it?

-You're gonna duck and dodge like everybody else that I asked the question too, which by the way, I don't blame you.
+You're going to duck and dodge like everybody else that I asked the question to, which, by the way, I don't blame you.

-Whether whether it's you asking me or my friends in Arkansas encouraging me, it it's flattering uh that you would even consider uh the possibility.
+Whether it's you asking me or my friends in Arkansas encouraging me, it's flattering that you would even consider the possibility.

-But uh I had a drill sergeant in basic training, and any time we did basic rifle marks and ship, it'd always remind us.
+But I had a drill sergeant in basic training, and anytime we did basic rifle marksmanship, he'd always remind us, private, focus on the 25-meter target.

-There are 300 meter targets out there, but you can uh reach those in the distance once you hit the twenty-five-meter target.
+There are 300-meter targets out there, but you can reach those in the distance once you hit the 25-meter target.

-Right now, the twenty-five-meter target is gonna be stopping the last gasp of the Biden agenda in Congress and then winning back to Congress in November so we can put the brakes on it irreversibly.
+Right now, the 25-meter target is going to be stopping the last gasp of the Biden agenda in Congress and then winning back to Congress in November so we can put the brakes on it irreversibly.

-And I'll focus on those more distant targets once I'm gonna do that.
+And I'll focus on those more distant targets once I'm going to go back to the next step.

-All right, so then let me ask you about it, because I think the House is going to be a little easier than the Senate, but you got every bellwether state up up up or uh in play this election season.
+All right, so then let me ask you about it, because I think the House is going to be a little easier than the Senate, but you've got every Bellawether state up in play this election season.

 I think Marco Rubio will win in Florida.